Muerr/games/mplus.md

 *This is a DPS affix*

-Bolstering is a very problematic affix.
+Bolstering is a very problematic affix and adjusts DPS behavior.
 It requires that the DPS coordinate so their damage kills mobs in packs as evenly as possible, otherwise you will end up with one or two mobs buffed more than bosses.

-Ensure that your nameplates addon is configured to show hit point amounts, and is set to "stacking" rather than "overlapping" (this helps with Explosive, too, see below).
+Ensure that your nameplates addon shows HP amounts, and is set to "stacking" rather than "overlapping" (this helps with Explosive, too, see below).
 Make sure you switch targets to the highest HP mobs first so everything gets cleaved down as evenly as possible.

 Some dungeons have packs with one high-HP mob surrounded by smaller mobs.
 The Feasting Skyscreamers and Toxic Saurids in Atal'Dazar are a notable example.
 For packs like this, use *single target* rotations to bring the bigger mob down to the others, and then cleave them evenly with AoE.
 Killing all the little mobs on top of the big one can often mean a wipe. *Only* use AoE abilities if they're essential for your spec's rotation to have higher throughput for the single target (e.g., DH Eye Beam with the + Haste azerite proc).

-Be especially mindful of your positioning and facing so that you don't pull extra mobs that might become bolstered and be a problem.
+Be especially mindful of your positioning and facing so that you don't pull extra mobs that might become bolstered.

 The tank should pull packs within their groups ability to cleave things down evenly and prevent one mob from getting too big.